You are required to furnish the following forms and documents in support of your visa application:

 - One 5 x 5 cm (2” by 2”) color photograph taken within the last six months: If you have successfully uploaded a photograph to the DS-160, you are not required to submit an additional photograph with your application.
 If there are any issues with the uploaded photograph, however, you will be required to provide a new one which may delay the processing of your application;

 Please note the photograph size for a U.S. visa is not the same as a UK passport photograph.
-Any photograph which does not meet the Department of State requirements should not be digitally altered.

 - Evidence of your status in the United Kingdom, if you are not a U.K or EU passport holder;